Bixilon/UniThen/Readme.md

 (Everything as simple as possible)

-- Webview for loading UniNow website + sniff (and store) cookie
+- Ory authentication and webview as fallback for acquiring an access token
-- Fetch user and page details and extract them from html (this could be improved with a dedicated graphql query; but apparently there is none)
+- Get page details (extract from html), and get user user details
 - Get courses and appointments with GraphQL ([Schema](./doc/UniNow.graphql))
 - Store everything on your device in a SQL database
 - QR code scanning: Local copy of all enrolled users, queue for offline synchronization and [fts4](https://www.sqlite.org/fts3.html) for searching (actually kinda complex)